 Classroom management and teaching methods have an important influence on children's behaviour.
 The classroom environment gives clear messages to the children about the extent to which they and their efforts are valued.
 Relationships between teacher and children, strategies for encouraging good behaviour, arrangements of furniture, access to resources and classroom displays all have a bearing on the way children behave.
-Classrooms should be organised to develop independence and personal initiative.
-Furniture should be arranged to provide an environment conducive to on-task behaviour.
-Materials and resources should be arranged to aid accessibility and reduce uncertainty and disruption.
-Displays should help develop self-esteem through demonstrating the value of every individual's contribution, and overall the classroom should provide a welcoming environment.
-Teaching methods should encourage enthusiasm and active participation for all.
-Lessons should aim to develop the skills, knowledge and understanding which will enable the children to work and play in co-operation with others.
-Praise should be used to encourage good behaviour as well as good work.
+Classrooms are organised to develop independence and personal initiative.
+Furniture is arranged to provide an environment conducive to on-task behaviour.
+Materials and resources are arranged to aid accessibility and reduce uncertainty and disruption.
+Displays help develop self-esteem through demonstrating the value of every individual's contribution, and overall the classrooms provide a welcoming environment.
+Teaching methods encourage enthusiasm and active participation for all.
+Lessons aim to develop the skills, knowledge and understanding which will enable the children to work and play in cooperation with others.
+Praise is used to encourage good behaviour as well as good work.